 Although we have attempted to include most of the regulations governing graduate academic programs, some programs have additional requirements and regulations of their own.
-Students also should become familiar with the academic policies relative to their individual program.
+Students also should become familiar with the academic policies relevant to their individual program.

-At times, a mid-year review of academic, financial, and other considerations may lead to changes in the policies, rules, and regulations applicable to students; the Harvard Graduate School of Education therefore reserves the right to make changes to the Student Handbook at any time.
+At times, a mid-year review of academic, financial, and other considerations may lead to changes in the policies, rules, and regulations applicable to students; HGSE therefore reserves the right to make changes to the Student Handbook at any time.
 These changes may affect such matters as tuition and other fees, courses, degrees, and programs offered (including the modification or possible elimination of degrees and programs), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students.

-Delivery of Educational Programs During the COVID-19 Pandemic
+Delivery of Educational Programs During the COVID-19

-The public health crisis occasioned by the COVID-19 pandemic has caused unprecedented social and economic disruption worldwide, in the United States, and in the Boston/Cambridge area.
-Anticipating that continued in-person, on-campus instruction would increase the risk of infections in our community, the university acted promptly in March 2020 to “de-densify” its campus and transition to online instruction.
+The public health crisis occasioned by COVID-19 has caused unprecedented social and economic disruption worldwide, in the United States, and in the Boston/Cambridge area.
+Anticipating that continued in-person, on-campus instruction would increase the risk of infections in our community, the University acted promptly in March 2020 to “de-densify” its campus and transition to online instruction.
 Harvard reached this decision after careful (but time-pressed) deliberation, drawing on insights and expertise from public health experts worldwide — including on the Harvard faculty.

 It is every student’s responsibility to be aware of, and to comply with all regulations, policies, procedures, and deadlines.

-Updated May 2021
+Updated May 2022